dcornet/YamSCoP/README.md

 <br>

 ### 8. Get Tuber Color Matrix
-Extracts color data from tuber segments and compiles this into a matrix format for statistical analysis.
+Extracts color data from tuber segments and compiles this into a matrix format for further statistical analysis.
+This script processes a series of JPEG images from multiple genotypes of tubers to analyze and extract color data.
+It applies image segmentation masks and resizes images for standardized processing.
+The script operates in batches, handling images by genotype and time, and compiles color data into a large dataset.
+Images are loaded from [./out/WhiteCorrected/](./out/WhiteCorrected/) with metadata from [./out/Picsmeta.csv](./out/Picsmeta.csv).
+Image segmentation masks are read from [./out/InitTuberMask.RDS](./out/InitTuberMask.RDS).
+Outputs color data for each segmented tuber pixel into [./out/TuberColors.RDS](./out/TuberColors.RDS).
+Each entry includes the RGB color values and related metadata for the segmented areas.
+The script handles large image files and generates substantial data, requiring significant memory and processing power.
+Ensure adequate system resources are available before running.

 <br>